CivicActions/site-evaluation-tools/unlighthouse-gTracker.js.md

-# Unlihthouse Tracker (unlighthouse-gTracker.js)
+# Unlighthouse Tracker (unlighthouse-gTracker.js)

 ## Overview

-The unlighthouse-gTracker.js script automates the process of crawling and scanning websites for accessibility issues using the Purple-A11y tool, then uploads the results to Google Sheets.
+The unlighthouse-gTracker.js script automates the process of crawling and scanning websites using [Unlighthouse.dev](Unlighthouse.dev) which is a front-end for Google Lighthouse, then uploads the results to Google Sheets.
 This process involves parsing command-line arguments, authenticating with Google Sheets API, creating Google Sheets if they don’t exist, running the Purple-A11y tool, processing scan results, and uploading them to Google Sheets.

 ## Installation